orbisgis/h2gis/docs/dev/ST_Simplify.md

 ### Signature

 {% highlight mysql %}
-GEOMETRY ST_Simplify(GEOMETRY geom, double distance);
+GEOMETRY ST_Simplify(GEOMETRY geom, DOUBLE distance);
 {% endhighlight %}

 ### Description
-Returns a simplified version of the given `GEOMETRY` using the Douglas-Peuker algorithm.
+Returns a simplified version of the given Geometry using the Douglas-Peuker algorithm.
 The variable `distance` is a distance tolerance for the simplification.

 <div class="note">